Laufire/kiss/Notes.md

 * kiss does not affect the UI, as it's to be a separate concern.

+* Minifying kiss, breeaks the code.
+It's decided not to minify the code until a stable release.

 # Performance
 ## 1000 todos test